joesrwt/attention-in-the-eyes-visualization/README.md

 You’ll see this visualized dynamically in the graph and overlays as you explore different segments of the video.

 ---

+In the sample scene, the convex and concave hull areas are quite similar in size.
+As a result, the F-C Score shown in the figure is relatively high, reaching 0.723.

 <div align="center">
   <img src="https://raw.githubusercontent.com/nutteerabn/InfoVisual/main/gif_sample/Image%2025-11-2568%20BE%20at%2017.09.jpeg" alt="Formula" width="1300px" />
   <p><em>When a video is selected from the drop-down list, the system automatically scrolls to the graph display section below.</em></p>
 </div>

-It can be observed that, in the sample scene, the convex and concave hull areas are quite similar in size.
-As a result, the F-C Score shown in the figure is relatively high, reaching 0.723.

 ---